-Carbon absorbing, oxygen producing, air cleaning; an alternative energy source, ecological beauty aid, vitamin-rich power food – these are not words one would normally associate with a motorway bridge.
-Yet with the addition of a few clear tubes, a pump system and a rich organic liquid, commuters in Geneva have an entirely new language to describe the potential of bridges in their city.
+Carbon-absorbing, oxygen-producing, air-cleaning, an alternative energy source, an ecological beauty aid, a vitamin-rich power food: these are not words normally associated with a highway bridge.
+Yet with the addition of a system containing clear tubes, a pump system and a rich organic liquid, drivers in Geneva have an entirely new vocabulary with which to describe the function of bridges in their city.

-Utilizing both the bridge’s structure and the carbon dioxide generated by passing traffic, the Dutch-Flemish design group Cloud Collective installed an algae garden on an otherwise ordinary Geneva bridge.
-Feeding off of the highway’s excess of carbon dioxide, Cloud Collective’s algae system turns an uncelebrated part of the city’s grey infrastructure into a green platform for future urban food.
+Dutch-Flemish design group Cloud Collective installed an algae growing system on an ordinary Geneva highway bridge, turning an uncelebrated part of the city’s grey infrastructure into a platform for future urban food and fuel.

-The benefits of the system to the immediate area and the city’s overall ecosystem are numerous – the algae eats the CO2 created by the cars and produces oxygen as part of its natural process.
-The algae produced by the motorway bridge system, says the collective, “can be used to filter air, as a combustible biomass or even as raw material for different cosmetic and alimentary products.”
+The benefits of the Culture Urbaine system to the immediate area and the city’s overall ecosystem are numerous.
+The algae eats the CO2 created by the cars and produces oxygen as part of its natural process.
+In addition, the algae produced by the bridge system, says the collective, “can be used to filter air, as a combustible biomass, or even as raw material for different cosmetic and alimentary products.”

-The group’s motivation was to rethink the potential of merging natural and urban processes to “try to prove that even these locations of highways and car dealers – despite their anonymous and generic character – can play an important role in the production of food and biomass.”
+Cloud Collective’s inspiration for the project was to rethink the potential of merging natural and urban processes, to “try to prove that even these locations of highways and car routes – despite their anonymous and generic character – can play an important role in the production of food and biomass.”